 2. Setting evaluation criteria that support Circular Economy solutions.
 Evaluation criteria are the responsibility of the end user, so this is fully in your control.

-From our many projects with forward-thinking organisations, we have compiled a list, below, of evaluation criteria which you may like to incorporate in support of Circular Economy office furniture procurement.
+From our many projects with forward-thinking organisations, we have compiled a list, below, of best practice evaluation criteria which you may like to incorporate in support of Circular Economy office furniture procurement.

 Circular Economy Furniture Evaluation Criteria

 Detail in your proposal how you intend to manage unwanted existing furniture to achieve the highest value in the waste hierarchy (i.e. reuse, repair, remanufacture, recycle, waste to energy, landfill)